-7 Must Do’s in Barcelona
+7 Must-Dos in Barcelona

 - Take the Cable Cab at Montjuic( Teleferic de Montjuic)

-This activity takes the first spot because it is simply breathtaking.
-Full disclosure: I am terrified of heights.
-A previous post discussed how traveling allows you to experience things you are uncomfortable doing.
-Therefore, when I learned about this activity, I had to face my fears since I did it on my birthday. ( What a way to try something new!)
-For only 10€( I used a discount from the online discount voucher offered on the tourist site), you get a beautiful view of Barcelona from the skyline.
-It is a hop-on-hop-off tour, meaning you can get out at each stop to explore the surroundings and return to the cable cab to go to another stop.
-There are three stops in the journey, and you can choose to stop at any of them, explore your surroundings, or take another cable cab to your next destination.
+For only 10€ (with a discount from an online voucher offered on the tourist site), you get a beautiful view of Barcelona from the skyline.
+It is a hop-on-hop-off tour, meaning you can get out at each stop to explore the surroundings and return to the cable car to go to another stop.
+There are three stops in the journey, and you can choose to stop at any of them, explore your surroundings, or take another cable car to your next destination.
 Inside the cab, you enjoy a panoramic view from Montjuic, the most historic mountain in Barcelona.
 You get a beautiful view of the sea.
 The cables can house eight people.
-The tickets are roundtrip tickets.
-Therefore, you do not have to worry about buying a returning ticket regardless of the stop.
+The tickets are round-trip tickets.
+Therefore, you do not have to worry about buying a return ticket regardless of the stop.

 - Sail the Blue Seas at Porte de Barcelona